developerforce/LEXComponentsBundle/README.md

 6. Select the component you want to be called by the action.
 7. Enter a label for the action, then click **Save**.
 8. Add the action to the object’s page layout.
     a.
-Click **Page Layouts**.
+Click **Page Layouts**. <br>
     b.
-Select the layout you want to add the action to.
+Select the layout you want to add the action to. <br>
     c.
-If you haven’t already, click **override the predefined actions** in the *Salesforce Mobile and Lightning Experience* section of the layout.
+If you haven’t already, click **override the predefined actions** in the *Salesforce Mobile and Lightning Experience* section of the layout. <br>
     d.
-In the palette, click the **Mobile & Lightning Actions** category, and then drag the action that you created to the *Salesforce Mobile and Lightning Experience* section.
+In the palette, click the **Mobile & Lightning Actions** category, and then drag the action that you created to the *Salesforce Mobile and Lightning Experience* section.<br>
     e.
 Click **Save**.
 9. Navigate to a record and give the quick action a try.
 You’ll likely find it in the page-level actions menu in the record highlights panel.